pingcap/docs/statistics.md

 In most cases, when executing SQL statements, the optimizer only uses statistics on some columns (such as columns in the `WHERE`, `JOIN`, `ORDER BY`, and `GROUP BY` statements).
 These columns are called `PREDICATE COLUMNS`.

 If a table has many columns, collecting statistics on all the columns can cause a large overhead.
-To reduce the overhead, you can collect statistics on only specified columns or `PREDICATE COLUMNS` to be used by the optimizer.
+To reduce the overhead, you can collect statistics on only specific columns or `PREDICATE COLUMNS` to be used by the optimizer.

 > **Note:**
 >
 > Collecting statistics on some columns is only applicable for `tidb_analyze_version = 2`.

-- To collect statistics on specified columns, use the following syntax:
+- To collect statistics on specific columns, use the following syntax:

     {{< copyable "sql" >}}